heystraightedge/launch/README.md

 **Instructions for submitting genesis staking transactions can be found [here](./gentxs/README.md).**

+## Community

+To join the community and stay up to date on the latest information on the Straightedge launch, please join the [Discord](https://discord.gg/rbamhbC).
+If you're interested in running a validator, please join the #validators channel!

 ## Recreating Pre-Genesis

 If you wish to verify the generation of [pregenesis.json](pregenesis.json) yourself, follow the steps [here](building-pregenesis/README.md).